“Gimme an F, Gimme a W, Gimme a Huh?”

 But wait!
 There’s more.
 Often we don’t stop to wonder how streets got their name.
 Take, for example, College Avenue, which stretches from Vickery Boulevard south to Felix Street but doesn’t come close to so much as a barber college.
 Ah, but for twenty-five years it did.
 Long before that block was occupied by a high school, the intersection of College Avenue and Cannon Street was the location of the ten-acre campus of . . .

 Texas Wesleyan College.
 No, not that Texas Wesleyan College—not the one on the East Side.
 This Texas Wesleyan College was founded by the northern Methodist Church in 1881.
 But in 1889 this TWC changed its name to . . .

-In 1889 Humphrey Chamberlin, a Denver developer, announced for Fort Worth plans for what the Gazette called, hyperbolically, “the largest transaction in real estate ever recorded in Texas.”
+In 1889 Humphrey Barker Chamberlin, a British-born Denver developer, announced for Fort Worth plans for what the Gazette called, hyperbolically, “the largest transaction in real estate ever recorded in Texas.”
 But Chamberlin did indeed have three grand plans: 1. to develop the area west of Fort Worth residentially as “Arlington Heights” and link it to Fort Worth with his Fort Worth and Arlington Heights Street Railway, 2. to build a grand hotel for Arlington Heights, and 3. to relocate Texas Wesleyan College, which had just been rechartered as “Fort Worth University,” from its near South Side location to a new campus in Arlington Heights.